brwilkinson/AzureDeploymentFramework/docs/Getting_Started.md

 1. Ensure you are logged into Azure and are set to the correct Subscription and Context
 1. There are some more Pre-Req. steps, however you may not need these straight away
     1. [Getting Started Pre-reqs](./Getting_Started_PreReqs.md)
-        1. Create storage account for artifacts e.g. vm extension files
+        1. Create storage account for artifacts e.g. vm DSC Extension files
         1. Create keyvault for secrets and certs
         1. Create a self signed web cert, if needed for Virtual Machines or VMSS etc.
         1. Export out role definitions that are custom to your Subscription/Tenant